-- Cooper-Young: An iconic historic district, Cooper-Young is mostly residential and a great place for progressive families with children.
-There are several laid back pubs and casual eateries throughout the area, as well as local breweries, coffee shops, and a few gourmet icons.
+- Cooper-Young: An iconic historic district, Cooper-Young is mostly residential and a great place for families with children.
+There are several laid-back pubs and casual eateries throughout the area, as well as local breweries, coffee shops, and a few gourmet icons.

 - Crosstown: This up-and-coming arts district is home to both newcomers and locals who have been in the area for decades.
-With a mix of young professionals, artists, musicians, and lower-income families, people travel from all over the city to see shows at Hi Tone, and the neighborhood bar, Midtown Crossing, hosts a variety of art and comedy shows featuring local talent.
+With a mix of young professionals, artists, musicians, and lower-income families, people travel from all over the city to see shows at the Hi Tone Cafe, and the neighborhood bar Midtown Crossing hosts a variety of art and comedy shows featuring local talent.